ArseAssassin/pikadoc/help/The .pkd file format.md

 - `description` - long text description of your documentation target.
 Can be the same as the contents of your `README.md`
 - `summary` - one line explanation of your documentation target
+- `language` - programming language used for syntax highlighting of code blocks
 - `generator_command` - command used to generate this documentation.
 Users can refer to this to generate up to date documentation against your repo
 - `generator_homepage` - homepage of the generator.
 Users can use this download latest version for generating up to date documentation